bigwiv/Biopython-cn/chr11.rst

 ``get_surface`` function), in the form of a Numeric Python array with the surface points.

-11.7??Common problems in PDB files
+11.7  Common problems in PDB files
 ----------------------------------

 It is well known that many PDB files contain semantic errors (not the